TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### Public Sealed Partial Class

-Each API contract is encapsulated in a `public sealed partial class`, named according to its primary function within the system.
-This class acts as a container for all components related to a specific API operation.
-Naming follows typical CRUD operation prefixes such as Get, Create, Delete, Update, reflecting the action the API endpoint will perform:
+Each API contract is encapsulated in a `public sealed partial class`, facilitating separation of concerns and clean organization.
+The `partial` keyword is utilized to allow for mixin code generation.

+The Naming follows typical CRUD operation prefixes such as Get, Create, Delete, Update, reflecting the action the API endpoint will perform:

 \```csharp
-public sealed partial class GetUsers // Example for a "Get" operation
+public sealed partial class GetUser public sealed partial class CreateUser public sealed partial class UpdateUser public sealed partial class DeleteUser
 \```

-The class is partial to allow Mixins placed on Requests to generate code.

 #### Nested Classes